 Quick Text works in all XMP metadata fields on both desktop and mobile gallery views.

-=) followed by your code - Wait for the dropdown to appear with replacement options (minimum 2 characters required)
+- Wait for the dropdown to appear with replacement options (minimum 2 characters required)

 - Select an option using arrow keys + Enter, or click/tap on the desired replacement